tf2-automatic/tf2-automatic/libs/tf2-format/src/lib/parsing/README.md

 ### Cache invalidation

 Consistency is important when parsing items.
 If multiple processes are parsing items and have their own local in-memory cache, then you might get different results when the schema changes and the caches have outdated values.
 While the risk of this is small, it should still be considered.

+There are two ways to protect agains this.
+One way is to keep track of multiple versions of your external schema, and create a new parser for each version.

-To protect against this you should clear the cache when the schema changes, or you should use a TTL cache.
-Using a TTL cache is not recommended, because the schema rarely changes and it would impact performance negatively.
-Because caching is not handled by the library, it is something you need to implement yourself.
+Another approach is to simply clear the cache when the external schema changes.
+It is not recommended to use a TTL cache, because the external schema rarely changes, and it would impact performance negatively to fetch the same data multiple times.

 ## Benchmarks